What is the Clery Act?

 Signed into law in 1990, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal law that requires colleges and universities to disclose information about campus crime activity and security policies in an annual report.
 The Clery Act also requires that campuses make "timely warnings" to campus community members about specific types of criminal activity when an ongoing threat to persons is believed to exist.

-Information disseminated in accord with Clery Act guidelines serves to inform the personal safety and college selection decisions of current and prospective campus community members.
 All post-secondary public and private institutions participating in federal student aid programs must adhere to Clery regulations.The Clery Act was championed by Howard & Connie Clery after their daughter, Jeanne, was murdered at Lehigh University in 1986.

-What is KUMC obligated to do?
+What is the University of Kansas Medical Center obligated to do?

 What is Considered a Clery Act Crime?

-Hate crimes must be reported by category of prejudice, including race, gender, gender identity, religion, sexual orientation, ethnicity, national origin, and disability.
+Hate crimes must be reported by category of prejudice, including race, gender, gender identity, religion, sexual orientation, ethnicity, national origin and disability.
 Statistics are also required for four additional crime categories if the crime committed is classified as a hate crime:

 What Is a Campus Security Authority (CSA)?